 The Collector (Columbia Pictures, 1965).
 Starring Samantha Eggar and Terence Stamp.
 Directed by William Wyler, from a screenplay by Stanley Mann and John Kohn (with an uncredited assist from Fowles).

-The Collector is available on DVD and is occasionally shown on late-night television and cable movie channels.
+The Collector is available on DVD and Blu-Ray and is occasionally shown on late-night television and cable movie channels.
 To purchase a copy of The Collector on DVD, go to the John Fowles First Editions & More page and click on “movie adaptations.”

 The Magus (20th Century Fox, 1968).
 Starring Michael Caine, Anthony Quinn and Candice Bergen.
 Directed by Guy Green, from a screenplay by Fowles.